Washington Child Support Guidelines (2026 Updates)

 The SSR and Low-Income Safeguards

-The 2026 SSR of approximately $2,394 serves as a poverty floor in Washington.
+The 2026 SSR of $2,394 serves as a poverty floor in Washington.
 Even if the standard calculation for $11,500 suggests a $2,354 payment, the law protects parents from extreme financial hardship.

 Application in Spokane County Superior Court